pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 two columns, violation_code and violation_description.
 To cut down on the size of our CSV file containing the ticket dataset, we remove the violation_descrption column since it is stored as strings and keep the substantially smaller violation_description column.
-Since our the violation_description column is more understandable to humans, however, we create the CSV linking violation codes to violation descriptions so that we can reassociate tickets with the violation descriptions as a categorical column
+Since the violation_description column is more understandable to humans, however, we create the CSV linking violation codes to violation descriptions so that we can reassociate tickets with the violation descriptions as a categorical column